 He or she is the mortal enemy of the guest who goes to all the hostel events and bar crawls.

-Please, please, please, for the love of hostelers everywhere, leave your shrieking alarm clock at home!
+Please, please, please, for the love of hostelers everywhere: leave your shrieking alarm clock at home!

 14. A Jam-Packed Calendar

 Just like your suitcase, it’s not a good idea to overpack your calendar when you travel.

 It’s great to be prepared, but you’ll get way more out of your trip if you leave some space to grab a spontaneous drink with your new travel buddies.

-Weather update, events, tours, and more!
 This is the chalk board at Ani&Haakien Hostel in Rotterdam.

-Summary What NOT to Pack to Stay at a Hostel
+Summary: What NOT to Pack to Stay at a Hostel

-Besides the chronic overpacking, a friendly attitude and social-mind is important and key to a great hostel experience!
-Also, interesting to know, many hostels have a small in-house shop.
-Well, shop may be exaggerating, but you can buy a tooth brush and small things at the reception.
+Also, you might be interested to know that many hostels have a small in-house shop.
+Well, shop may be exaggerating, but you can buy a toothbrush and other small things at the reception.

 You can also add your own items at the end of the list!